acatalas/fullstackopen/part0/README.md

 ## Excercises

+All diagrams can be viewed either in this README.md file, or as standalone .png images.

 ### 0.4: New note diagram

 Create a similar diagram depicting the situation where the user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the Save button.